 The “safe harbor” rule is relevant to U.S. taxpayers, including clergy, because our tax system is what is known as a “pay-as-you-go” system.
 This means that taxpayers need to pay their tax obligation (both income tax and payroll tax) throughout the year as they earn their income and tax liability is incurred, rather than waiting until the year ends.

 This is why employers withhold taxes from their employees’ paychecks and remit them to the tax authorities – to ensure their employees pay taxes throughout the year as the liability is incurred.
 It’s also the reason why self-employed taxpayers need to pay quarterly estimated taxes.
-And remember, income can arise not only by employment earnings, but also from interest, dividends, and capital gains (including from the sale of real property), as well as certain cancelation of debt.
+And remember, income can arise not only from employment earnings, but also from interest, dividends, and capital gains (including from the sale of real property), as well as certain cancellation of debt.

 As for clergy taxpayers, outside of certain exceptions (such as “voluntary withholding agreements”), they are not subject to mandatory tax withholding by their employers.
 As a result, like self-employed workers, clergy need to make quarterly estimated tax payments.

-Let’s explore the details
+Let’s explore the details of the IRS 'Safe Harbor' rule

 Taxpayers can qualify for the “safe harbor” exception and avoid the penalty by meeting any of these conditions:

 Note, these conditions can be met through any combination of estimated quarterly tax payments and withholdings.
 And “withholdings” include not just those from wages, but also from retirement plan distributions, pension, or annuities.
-Also, if you are married filing jointly, your income, withholdings, estimated tax payments, and tax obligations would be the combined amount for both you AND your spouse.
+Also, if you are married filing jointly, your income, withholdings, estimated tax payments, and tax obligations would be the combined amount for both you and your spouse.
 For example, taxes incurred from your income can be covered by your spouse’s withholding.
 Furthermore, the IRS treats withholding as if it occurred evenly throughout the year – regardless of actual timing – making it a very flexible way to cover your tax liability.

 Keep in mind, however, that the “safe harbor” exception only waives the underpayment penalty – not the tax obligation itself.